serokell/blog-posts/introduction-to-doctests-in-haskell/article.md

 The doctests concept can be best illustrated within [a haskell project](https://wiki.haskell.org/How_to_write_a_Haskell_program).
 So let's create one with short and concise doctest examples.
-Then we'll be launching those them using [doctest](https://github.com/sol/doctest) and [`cabal-docspec`](https://github.com/phadej/cabal-extras/blob/master/cabal-docspec/MANUAL.md) libraries in the following sections.
+Then we'll be launching them using [doctest](https://github.com/sol/doctest) and [`cabal-docspec`](https://github.com/phadej/cabal-extras/blob/master/cabal-docspec/MANUAL.md) libraries in the following sections.

 1. Bootstrap a project using [`stack`](https://docs.haskellstack.org/en/stable/README/) first: